 - Use a very strong adhesive.

-Add Mass to the door
+Add Rigid Foam insulation to the door

-One pretty effective and super affordable way to help soundproof a door is using a sound absorbing blanket.
+One pretty effective and super affordable way to help soundproof a door is by using a sound absorbing blanket.

 Install Soundproofing Curtains